TranslucentTB/TranslucentTB/README.md

 To add TranslucentTB to startup, check the "Open at boot" entry in the TranslucentTB tray icon's context menu.
 If it is grayed out, TranslucentTB startup has been disabled by your organization.

+Portable versions can be added to startup by creating a shortcut to the executable in `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.

-## Donations
+## Donations and contributions

 [We have a Liberapay!](https://liberapay.com/TranslucentTB/) Don't hesitate to donate if you appreciate TranslucentTB and would like to support our work.

+If you want to contribute to the source code, we have [a how-to contribute guide](CONTRIBUTING.md).

 ## Security

 Some antiviruses are over eager, so they might flag this program as malicious.
 IT IS NOT!
-Over 2M users have downloaded this program safely.
+Over 10M users have downloaded this program safely.
 The source is open, you can [compile it yourself](CONTRIBUTING.md#building-from-source), and we welcome any and all security reviews.

 ## Thanks